qing10101/WilliamsBattery/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Educational Use](https://img.shields.io/badge/purpose-educational-lightgrey.svg)

 William's Battery is a powerful, multi-threaded Python-based toolkit for demonstrating and researching a wide array of Denial of Service (DoS) attack vectors.
-It launches sophisticated, blended attacks to simulate complex cyber-attack scenarios for security testing and network infrastructure stress-testing.
+It launches sophisticated, blended attacks and offers a suite of reconnaissance tools to simulate a complete cyber-attack scenario for security testing and network infrastructure stress-testing.

 ## ⚠️ Legal & Ethical Disclaimer